hill19850213/vitis_ai_custom_platform/README.md

 2. Connect SSH:<br />
    a) Run ```ifconfig``` to get the IP address, here we take ```172.16.75.189``` as example.<br />
    b) Using SSH terminal to connect ZCU104 with SSH: ```ssh -x root@172.16.75.189```, or use MobaXterm in Windows.<br />
-3. Mount SD card to mnt folder by running command: ```mount /dev/mmcblk0p1 /mnt```.<br />
+3. If system doesn't mount SD card , you should mount to mnt folder by running command: ```mount /dev/mmcblk0p1 /card```.<br />
-4. Go to the /mnt folder and create a new folder named "package":
+4. Go to the /card folder and create a new folder named "package":
 ```
-cd /mnt
+cd /card
 mkdir package
 ```
 5. Since this is a custom design the Vitis AI library, DNNDK and test images are not installed.
 We need to install them on board.<br />
-I would suggest you to refer to section "Setting Up the Target" of [Vitis AI library readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1-old1/Vitis-AI-Library/README.md) to install the Vitis AI library and refer to section "Setup Evaluation Board and run Vitis AI DNNDK samples" of [DNNDK example readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1-old1/mpsoc/README.md) to install DNNDK and test images.
+I would suggest you to refer to section "Setting Up the Target" of [Vitis AI library readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/Vitis-AI-Library/README.md) to install the Vitis AI library and refer to section "Setup Evaluation Board and run Vitis AI DNNDK samples" of [DNNDK example readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/mpsoc/README.md) to install DNNDK and test images.
 If you feel difficult to do that please follow the steps below:<br />
    a) Download the Vitis AI Runtime 1.2.1 package [Vitis AI Runtime 1.2.1](https://www.xilinx.com/bin/public/openDownload?filename=vitis-ai-runtime-1.2.1.tar.gz)<br />
    b) Copy the vitis-ai-runtime-1.2.1.tar.gz from host to board with the following command running on host:<br />
    ```
    cd <path_to_vitis-ai-runtime-1.2.1.tar.gz>
-   scp vitis-ai-runtime-1.2.1.tar.gz 172.16.75.189:/mnt/package
+   scp vitis-ai-runtime-1.2.1.tar.gz 172.16.75.189:/card/package
    ```
    c) Untar the packet and install them one by one on target board:<br />
    ```
-   cd /mnt/package
+   cd /card/package
    tar -zxvf vitis-ai-runtime-1.2.1.tar.gz
    cd ./vitis-ai-runtime-1.2.1/aarch64/centos/
    rpm -ivh --force --ignoresize libunilog-1.2.0-r10.aarch64.rpm